Dolch

 Dolch Computer Systems Inc. (stylized as Dolch.) was a manufacturer of high-end ruggedized portable computers for industrial usage.

 History

 The company was founded by Volker Dolch in 1987 in California.
 He sold his interest in the company in 1996 but continued to run it until he retired in 2001.

-In February 2005, Dolch was acquired by Kontron AG from Siegel-Robert, Inc. Kontron had sold its rugged mobile platform to Azonix in 2007.
+In February 2005, Dolch was acquired by Kontron AG from Siegel-Robert, Inc. Kontron sold its rugged mobile platform to Azonix in 2007.